 On northern spring evenings, the Big Dipper shines high above Polaris, the North Star.

 From the Southern Hemisphere: Sorry, y’all.
 These are northern stars and not easily visible to you … unless you come visit our part of the world!

-In the far southern U.S., you won’t see the Big Dipper on these November evenings, because it’ll be beneath your northern horizon.
+From the far southern U.S. and similar latitudes: You won’t see the Big Dipper on these November evenings, either.
+From more southerly latitudes in the Northern Hemisphere, the Big Dipper is below your northern horizon on autumn evenings.
 Even in the northern states, it’ll be possible to miss the Big Dipper if obstructions block your view of the northern sky.
 However, the Big Dipper swings full circle around Polaris, the North Star, once a day.
-The Big Dipper will appear fairly high in the northeast sky before dawn.
+Thus, from these latitudes, the Big Dipper will appear fairly high in the northeast sky before morning dawn in November.

 It’s a long jump from the Big Dipper bowl stars to Capella.
-Our feature chart at top goes all the way from northwest to northeast.
-That’s about one-fourth the way around the horizon.
+Our chart at top goes all the way from northwest to northeast.
+That’s about 1/4 the way around the horizon.

 And remember, the Big Dipper and Capella move throughout the night, and throughout the year, but – no matter when and where you see them – they are part of the “fixed” star background … and so always maintain this relationship to one another.